terraform-ibm-modules/terraform-ibm-observability/README.md

 ---

+## Module archived

-## :spider_web: **Archived**: This repo is no longer maintained and is archived.
-Please use the following public module if consuming from github: [terraform-ibm-observability-instances](https://github.com/terraform-ibm-modules/terraform-ibm-observability-instances)
+:spider_web: This repo is no longer maintained and is archived.
+Use the following public module if you consume the module from GitHub: [terraform-ibm-observability-instances](https://github.com/terraform-ibm-modules/terraform-ibm-observability-instances)

+## Changes if you use the Hashicorp registry

-## :warning: This module will be deleted from the Hashicorp registry on the 1st August 2023.
-If consuming from Hashicorp, please use [observability-instances](https://registry.terraform.io/modules/terraform-ibm-modules/observability-instances/ibm/latest) instead.
+:exclamation: **Important:**  This module will be deleted from the Hashicorp registry on 1 August 2023.

+If you  consume the module from the Hashicorp registry, use [observability-instances](https://registry.terraform.io/modules/terraform-ibm-modules/observability-instances/ibm/latest) instead.

 ---